MaartenKnaepen/2-Wikipedia-Scraper/README.md

-# LeaderScraper
+# Wikipedia Scraper
-LeaderScraper is a Python program designed to scrape information about country leaders from the https://country-leaders.onrender.com api.
+Wikipedia Scraper is a Python program designed to scrape information about country leaders from the https://country-leaders.onrender.com api.
 Additionally, it scrapes Wikipedia to provide a short biography It utilizes the BeautifulSoup library for web scraping and provides an interface to interact with the data through different output formats such as JSON, Excel, and CSV.

 ## Table of Contents
 Installation